Jaimeloeuf/simpler-fetch/README.md

 import { oof } from "simpler-fetch";

 (async function () {
-  // Base URL can be set like this if using a bundler oof._baseUrl =
+  // Base URL can be set like this if using a bundler that injects NODE_ENV in oof._baseUrl =
     process.env.NODE_ENV === "production"
       ? "https://deployed-api.com"